WordPress/openverse/documentation/catalog/guides/adding_a_new_provider.md

 generated files to implement behavior specific to your API.

-You can run the provider script directly from the command line via a just reciep.
-This will open a bash shell inside the docker stack of the catalog
+You can run the provider script directly from the command line via a just recipe.
+This will open a bash shell inside the docker stack of the catalog.

 ```
 just catalog/run